 The IAFC is an active partner in the National Wildland Fire Cohesive Strategy.
-As part of the IAFC's commitment to the development and implementation of the Cohesive Strategy we provide information and resources to the fire service, including a focus on Fire-Adapted Communities (FAC), a strategy toward the safe co-existence of human populations, infrastructure and wildland fire.
+As part of the IAFC's commitment to the development and implementation of the Cohesive Strategy we provide information and resources to the fire service, including a focus on Community Wildfire Readiness (CWR) through fire adaptation, a strategy toward the safe co-existence of human populations, infrastructure and wildland fire.

-The IAFC's focus on FAC has taken shape in the work of the IAFC's Wildland Fire Policy Committee, the Ready, Set, Go!
-Program and the Wildland-Urban Interface conference, and guidance documents like Your Role in Fire Adapted Communities, a collaborative effort with the U.S. Fire Administration.
+The IAFC's focus on fire adapted efforts has taken shape through the work of the IAFC's Wildland Fire Policy Committee, Community Wildfire Readiness, the Ready, Set, Go!
+Program and the Wildland-Urban Interface conference.

-Learn more about the IAFC’s efforts toward Fire Adapted Communities by visiting the FAC information page on the RSG!
+Learn more about the IAFC's fire adapted efforts by visiting the CWR information page on the RSG!
 Program website.

-The IAFC and the Ready, Set, Go!
-Program are partners of the FAC Coalition.
-The coalition is group of partners committed to helping communities and their members adapt to living with wildland-fire by reducing their risk for damage without compromising firefighter of civilian safety.
+The IAFC is a partner of the FAC Coalition.
+The coalition is a group of partners committed to helping communities and their members adapt to living with wildland-fire by reducing their risk for damage without compromising firefighter or civilian safety.
 Additional partners include:

 - Insurance Institute for Business and Home Safety